tktaf/Writing/Manager.md

 - Comprehensive context provision in each interaction

 **Memory and Continuity**:
-- No persistent memory between conversations unless explicitly maintained
+- memoryBank MCP has all knowledge
-- Must provide complete context for each task assignment
+- Must implement ImplementationChecklist.md based off of vestige/00-SYSTEM/ImplementationChecklistInstructions.md
-- Rely on explicit documentation within conversation for project continuity
+- Rely on vestige/00-SYSTEM/ImplementationChecklistInstructions.md and memoryBank for continuity
 - Context summarization and reference strategies essential

 **Creative Process Adaptations**: